 Grades

-Official course grades are transmitted to students only by the University's Registrar.
+Official course grades are transmitted to students only by the University's Office of Academic Services and Registrar.

 Graduation Requirements

 Application for graduation must be completed one semester in advance of the anticipated date of graduation.
 This form may be obtained from the Graduate Office and must be accompanied by